ryanmeria/ryanmeria/README.md

 - I expect dialog between yourself and the rest of the team.
 I encourage pairing, and honest and respectful peer review.
 - A message on Slack is often the best way to get my attention.
 If I can, I will drop what I am doing to talk with you.
 I am not a fan of solving problems over e-mail and prefer to have a face to face (or Teams) conversation.
 While our O3s are a regularly scheduled time to have a chat with me, don’t feel that you have to wait for that time.
 - We're all problem solvers at our core.
 However, asking for a consult or a sounding board from your peers is a sign of strength and maturity, not weakness.
 Try to find a solution but understand when you may have stalled and need some help.
-- Respect our working agreement.
+- Respect our team's working agreement.
 - I respect the value that a conversation with faces and voices brings, and a 5 minute chat can easily be worth a 15 minute Slack chat, or a 2 hour e-mail exchange.
 By order of preference, I prefer to communicate in-person, via Slack, Microsoft Teams, e-mail, and if you can find them, carrier pigeon.

 ## O3s